koopthekoopa/wii-ipl/README.md

   ```

 > [!WARNING]
-> The code is not 100% shiftable, most of it works aside from a couple of things (such as Wii Settings and a few channel banners like the Forecast Channel)
+> The code is not 100% shiftable, most of it works aside from a couple of things (such as Wii Settings and a few Channel Banners like the Forecast Channel)

 Diffing
 =======